Home » Bee Farm Blog » Beekeeping » Managing Beehives » Fix Laying Workers in a Beehive

 Multiple Eggs in Cells

-It is also common to see multiple eggs in the cells of a laying worker colony.
-Workers lack the long tapered abdomen of a queen.
+Also, worker bees lack the long tapered abdomen of a queen.
 Eggs are often placed on the side of the cell wall rather that attached to the bottom.

 Laying worker brood looks unorganized.
 It is all drone brood with the characteristic bullet shaped cappings.
 But, rather than concentrated together with similar ages close by, it is scattered here and there.

-Beekeepers use several strategies in dealing with a laying worker hive.
-Normally, a colony can be requeened by the beekeeper who purchased a mated queen.
+Beekeepers use several strategies in dealing with a laying worker hive and each beekeeper has a favorite method.

 Combine with a Strong Queen Right Colony